ajashton/tilemill-josm-remote/README.md

 =======================================

-This is a plugin for [TileMill][1] that allows you to open a JOSM editing session based on the current map view.
+This is a plugin for [TileMill][1] that allows you to open a JOSM editing session based on the current map view (JOSM must already be running).
 It adds a button to the top right corner of the map preview at zoom level 14 and above.

 It can be helpful in the development of an OpenStreetMap-based TileMill project for quickly checking and fixing issues with OSM data as you come across it.